fewangsit/vue-developer-docs/style-guide/code-consistency-guidelines.md

 **Using Optional Chaining**

-If you don’t want to define a fallback value, use optional chaining to safely access properties and handle the absence of a provider.
+If you don't want to define a fallback value, use optional chaining to safely access properties and handle the absence of a provider.

 ```typescript
 import { inject } from 'vue';